 Prince's Trust Programmes

-struggle at school, are in or leaving care, are long-term
+including those who struggle at school, are in or leaving

-people aged 13-30 to help them get back into work, education and
+them get back into work, education and training.

-We also involve young people in the design and evaluation of
+young people in the design and evaluation of programmes.

 Most Prince’s Trust programmes include accreditation